Surfing in Argentina

 • Mar del Plata countryside

 Retreats include yoga, breathwork, healthy meals, and guided surf sessions.
+A range of services is offered at these surf and yoga retreats, such as equipment rental, transportation options, and nutritious dining experiences.
 Prices range AU$900–1,800 per week depending on season.

 Accommodation Options for Surfers